Icesito68/Port-Windows-11-Poco-X3-pro/guide/2-install-en.md

-# Install Drivers

   # Check what type of panel you have

 > In TWRP go to Advanced, Terminal